3.5.7 Economic Impact of Environmental Challenges

 ● Air pollution has also damaged people’s health.
 As Rebecca Solnit wrote in The Guardian, There’s another pandemic under our noses, and it kills 8.7m people a year.
 Although this is a bigger and older problem than COVID-19, it has received much less attention because people have become used to the pollution – whereas the impact of the newer disease was sudden and dramatic.

 ● Climate change will render some parts of the world uninhabitable, as agricultural land turns to desert.
+Lack of Water [is] Linked to 10 Percent of the Rise in Global Migration according to the World Bank.
 Populations might try to move to safety, or compete for resources.
 Emigration might be the only option for people in some less wealthy countries unless something can be done to help them.
-The impact of large-scale migration cannot solely be expressed in economic terms; it damages the lives of people who have to move, and it can put stress on the places they flee to.
+The impact of large-scale migration cannot solely be expressed in economic terms: it damages the lives of people who have to move, and it can put stress on the places they flee to.

 The economic impact of environmental challenges is very severe for many developing countries, so they will need help in responding.
 Action to solve global economic problems requires a joint approach, and individual governments commit to targets for implementation of collective goals.
 The Millennium Development Goals have now been replaced by a UN Resolution: Transforming our world: the 2030 Agenda for Sustainable Development:

 “The 17 Sustainable Development Goals and 169 targets which we are announcing today demonstrate the scale and ambition of this new universal Agenda.
 They seek to build on the Millennium Development Goals and complete what they did not achieve.
 They seek to realize the human rights of all and to achieve gender equality and the empowerment of all women and girls.
 They are integrated and indivisible and balance the three dimensions of sustainable development: the economic, social and environmental.

 The Goals and targets will stimulate action over the next 15 years in areas of critical importance for humanity and the planet.”